KCErb/lucky-hasura-docker/README.md

 [docker-sync.io](http://docker-sync.io/)

 LHD has a `docker-sync.yml` in it already and a `.ruby-version` but you'll need to install Ruby on your local machine as well as `docker-sync`.
-Even if you don't plan on developing on macOS, you'll still need to install this if you don't want to modify the setup here.
+Even if you don't plan on developing on macOS, you'll still either need to install this, or remove it from the setup here since it's hardwired in at the moment.
+Notice that it only syncs the `src` `db` and `spec` directories.
+Everything else is copied in at image build time and we use `up` to rebuild when those change.

 #### up